Types of Aid to Recalculate

 If you have completely withdrawn, dropped, or stopped attending classes before you received financial aid, the Financial Aid Office must determine if you were eligible to receive any funding and the amount (if applicable).
 This is known as a Post-Withdrawal disbursement.

 The amount of financial aid that you earned is determined by comparing the number of calendar days that you attended the class (determined by the date you withdraw, drop, or stop attending) against the number of calendar days for the entire class length.
 Calculations are based on each student's individual class schedule.
 If the percentage of days completed is less than 60%, some or all the financial aid you received may have to be paid back.
+Learn more about the Return of Financial Aid Policy.

 Any time you withdraw, drop or stop attending one or more of your classes it may impact your Satisfactory Academic Progress status.
 This may also affect your ability to receive financial aid in the future.
 If you intend to withdraw from the college, you should contact the Financial Aid office about your decision.
 For additional support, before you actually withdraw, drop, or stop attending any classes, you should speak with your academic advisor to discuss available options.